 The challenge: Whole milk feeding for calves often comes with risks.
 Although this method seems to be the most natural, the nutrient supply of calves receiving solely whole milk is often not sufficient.
 Due to genetic breeding, milk composition but also quantities have changed and no longer fit to the demand of calves.
 Essential vitamins, […]

 The challenge: During calving, the dairy cow is under a severe stress situation.
 However, calving can affect the start of lactation but also longevity significantly.
 The consequences of birth are a dramatic loss of liquid through the passing of the amniotic fluid.
-Also, the risk of an abomasum displacement increases because of the void in […]
+In order to prevent the cow from these deficiencies directly after calving, providing […]

 The challenge: Diarrhoea in calves during the first four weeks of life is one of the most common and also loss-causing stock problems as the calves loses significant amounts of fluid and electrolytes.
 Sporadic diarrhoea is usually caused by non-infectious factors.
 These include, for example, feeding errors (incorrect drinking temperature), feed changes or insufficient […]